Myvoiceai/MyVoiceCoreAndServiceLayerSetup/README.md

 NB: you need an access token (only provided on approved request by MyVoice.ai) to use the installer contained in this repository

-Please ensure that the latest versions of node and npm are installed.
+Please ensure that the latest versions of node and npm are installed:

+`curl -sL https://deb.nodesource.com/setup_13.x | sudo bash -`

+`sudo apt-get install -y nodejs`

 Please also install git lfs (on Ubuntu `apt-get install -y git-lfs` )